CybercentreCanada/assemblyline4_docs/docs/installation/deployment.md

 ## Installation stack

 Both clustered and MicroK8s deployments use a very similar stack in the background which allows them to share the same Helm chart.
-Only small changes in the values.yml file are required to differentiate them between a cluster and an appliance.
-As for the docker-compose appliance deployment, it uses a simpler stack which is easier to maintain and reset but offer less features to scale to high capacity.
+Only small changes in the values.yml file are required to differentiate them.

+As for the Docker compose appliance deployment, it uses a simpler stack which is easier to maintain and reset but offer less features to scale to high capacity.

 ![Deployment types](./images/dep_types.png)